 The original Fugitives, a literary group centered around Vanderbilt University, believed in the importance of art and intellect.
 Their coalition toggled between a mystical and a pragmatic stance that society faced in the 1920s and 30s.
 Taken in today’s context, their views on slavery could be considered pitiful rationales, but at the time, their opinions on race, gender, privilege, and justice were contrary to The Lost Cause movement and the white overseers of capital—the new rich of post-Reconstruction, but the old money of today.
 As citizens, we must question the establishment.
-This is the mission of The New Southern Fugitives, our weekly zine.
+This is the mission of The New Southern Fugitives.